 Also known as lateral epicondylitis, tennis elbow is a painful and many times chronic cause of elbow pain along the outer aspect of the elbow.
 It can be a frustrating problem.
 Most people who develop tennis elbow never play tennis.
 It commonly results from repetitive use, overuse, or sometimes even an injury.
 This condition causes pain with gripping, lifting, and even shaking hands.
 At Sports Health Northwest, we want to help you get back to pain free activity.

 Many individuals experience pain along the outside or inside of the elbow known as tennis elbow (lateral epicondylitis) or golfer’s elbow (medial epicondylitis) respectively.
 Once pain in these areas starts, it can take weeks or even months to get better.
-Because of how these conditions cause pain with gripping and lifting, they contribute to a lot of elbow pain and weakness in certain individuals and occupations.
+Since these conditions cause pain with gripping and lifting, they contribute to a lot of elbow pain and grip weakness in certain individuals and occupations.

-Many treatment options exist to help reduce pain and improve function and strength with the ultimate goal of helping you get back to sports and return to work.
+Many treatment options exist to help reduce pain and improve function and strength with the ultimate goal of helping you get back to pain free sports and work activity.
 At Sports Health Northwest, we offer our Portland area patients a variety of non-surgical, cutting-edge treatment options for these conditions to help you recover.